Substack vs. Blog: Is Substack Good for Blogging?

 Substack offers a more streamlined experience with limited customization options.
 While users can customize the look and feel of their newsletter using customizable templates, there aren’t many functionality options beyond the basic features.

-Blogs like WordPress offers limitless possibility, while Substack gives you a neat, predetermined package.
+Blogs like WordPress offer limitless possibilities, while Substack gives you a neat, predetermined package.

 Alright, let’s get to the nitty-gritty of set-up and ease of use.
 Sometimes it’s not just about what you can do; it’s about how easily you can do it.